inlets/inlets-operator/.github/ISSUE_TEMPLATE.md

 ## Your Environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->

-* inlets version, find via `kubectl get deploy inlets-operator -o wide`
+* inlets-operator version, find via `kubectl get deploy inlets-operator -o wide`

 * Kubernetes distribution i.e. minikube v0.29.0., KinD v0.5.1, Docker Desktop: